Help & Support

 Looking after yourself and those around you

-A diagnosis of cancer can impact on all aspects of your life – you may have concerns not only about your treatment, but also money matters, work, relationships, your feelings….
+A diagnosis of cancer can impact all aspects of your life – you may have concerns not only about your treatment, but also about money matters, work, relationships, and your feelings….

 Sometimes during treatment, things can seem out of your control

-Taking positive steps to help you to look after yourself can help you to feel more in control, and there are organisations who can help.
+Taking positive steps to help you to look after yourself can help you to feel more in control, and there are organisations that can help.

 Feelings & Emotions